Leon "Bob" Vance

 Kneeling (L-R) Mersch, Shippe, Brieda, Lewis

-The aircrews' first weeks in England were filled with additional training, while awaiting the arrival of the ground crews who traveled to England from New York aboard the USS Wakefield.
+The aircrews' first weeks in England were filled with additional training while awaiting the arrival of the ground crews who traveled to England from New York aboard the USS Wakefield.
 Each day Vance's men would watch as hundreds of bombers took off from airfields like their own to form up and cross the channel to fly into deadly flak and fend off German MEs and JUs to reach their targets.
 All of the men were keenly aware that some of the bombers that departed in the early morning sunshine would not be coming back.
 Each of them also knew that the day was not far away when "Sharon D" would be in the midst of one of those formations.

-All across England it was difficult not to be aware that something big was in the wind.
+All across England, it was difficult not to be aware that something big was in the wind.
 In anticipation of the May D-Day invasion that everyone, both civilian and military; whether American, British or German, knew was coming, there was an eagerness to get out of the training rooms and into the battle.
 In those months more than 3 million men streamed into England for their assigned roles in Operation Overlord.
 Based across the island were 80,000 trucks, 10,000 tanks, 5,200 bombers, 2,400 transport planes, and 5,500 fighter aircraft.
 Only half-jokingly it was often noted that Great Britain was in danger of sinking into the sea under all the weight.
 Offshore there were 1,200 naval ships, 2 battleships, 23 cruisers, 105 destroyers, and 2,500 landing craft.
 The only thing secret about D-Day was when and where.
 As for the when everyone knew it would be soon.

 On April 22, a top-secret rehearsal for D-Day was held near South Devon.
 Codenamed Exercise Tiger; it was as real as preparation for the landings at Utah Beach as could have been planned.
-The surf and sandy beach at Slapton Sands was nearly identical as could be found to one of the five planned Allied invasion sites.
+The surf and sandy beach at Slapton Sands were nearly identical as could be found to one of the five planned Allied invasion sites.
 For five days 30,000 American soldiers loaded on the same ships and in the same ports from which they were planned soon to depart for Northern France.
-On the night of April 26 minesweepers led the main force into the friendly waters of Lyme Bay, and the American soldiers hit the beach with the dawn on April 27.
+On the night of April, 26 minesweepers led the main force into the friendly waters of Lyme Bay, and the American soldiers hit the beach with the dawn on April 27.
 A second assault force was scheduled to land with dawn the following morning.
 In the pre-dawn darkness of April 28 however, nine German E-boats (similar to American PT-Boats) slid into Lyme Bay to unleash a torrent of torpedoes.
 In minutes two LSTs were sunk and a third heavily damaged.
 In all, 551 soldiers and 198 sailors were killed.
 To the few who were aware of the incident (it was neither reported nor was casualty information released until the following August), it presented a foreboding omen to the planned, real invasion.

 By early May the continuing poor weather, the recent lessons of Exercise Tiger, and unfolding events in the Italian campaign convinced the Allied High Command to postpone Operation Overlord for a month and D-Day was set for June 5.
 The postponement gave critically needed time for dealing with the heavy logistical demands of 3 million troops.
 It also gave important time to the Allied disinformation specialists, tasked with deceiving German spies as to the date and more importantly, location, of the impending invasion.
 Furthermore, it gave the men of the 8th and 9th Air Forces one more month to hammer German facilities and to shoot down enemy fighters.